thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 Samset et al. 2018), showing the existence of feedback mechanisms between the two.
 Similar findings have been shown from the analysis of observations at other locations (Schwarz et al. 2020; Ohvril et al.
-2009; Zerefos et al. 2009; Xia et al. 2007 and references therein).
-In the Mediterranean region aerosols have been recognized as an important factor affecting the penetration of solar radiation to the surface (Fountoulakis et al. 2016; Siomos et al. 2018; Gkikas et al. 2013;
+2009; Zerefos et al. 2009; Xia et al. 2007) \[and references therein\].
+In the Mediterranean region aerosols have been recognized as an important factor affecting the penetration of solar radiation at the surface (Fountoulakis et al. 2016; Siomos et al. 2018; Gkikas et al.
-Lozano et al. 2021).
+2013; Lozano et al. 2021).
 These studies investigated the long-term trend in aerosol optical depth, which has been found to decrease in the last three decades, the transport and composition of aerosols, and their radiative effects.

-Due to the significant spatial and temporal variability of the trends, and the contributing factors, there is a constant need to monitor and investigate SDR in different sites in order to estimate the degree of variability, and its relation to the local conditions.
-In this study, we examine the trends of SDR, using ground-based measurements at Thessaloniki, Greece, for the period 1993 to 2023.
-We re-evaluated and extended the dataset used by Bais et al. (2013), we applied a different algorithm for the identification of clear-/cloud-sky instances (Reno and Hansen 2016; Reno, Hansen, and Stein 2012a), and we derived the SDR trends for the period of study, under different sky conditions (all-sky, clear-sky and cloud-sky).
+Due to the significant spatial and temporal variability of the trends and the contributing factors, there is a constant need to monitor and investigate SDR at different sites in order to estimate the degree of variability, and its relation to the local conditions.
+In this study, we examine the trends of SDR, using ground-based measurements at Thessaloniki, Greece, for the period from 1993 to 2023.
+We re-evaluated and extended the dataset used by Bais et al. (2013), we applied a different algorithm for the identification of clear-/cloud-sky instances (Reno and Hansen 2016; Reno, Hansen, and Stein 2012a), and we derived the SDR trends for the period of study, under different sky conditions (all-sky, clear-sky, and cloudy-sky).
 Finally, we investigated the dependence of the trends on solar zenith angle and season.

-# 2 Data and methodology
+# 2 Data and Methodology

 The SDR data were measured with a Kipp & Zonen CM-21 pyranometer operating continuously at the Laboratory of Atmospheric Physics of the Aristotle University of Thessaloniki ($40^{\circ}\, 38\prime\,$N,
 $22^{\circ}\, 57\prime\,$E, $80\,$m a.s.l.).
-Here we use data for the
+Here, we used data for the
 period from 1993-04-13 to 2023-04-13.
-The monitoring site is located near the city center thus we expect that measurements are affected by the urban environment, mainly by aerosols.
+The monitoring site was located near the city center, thus we expect that measurements are affected by the urban environment, mainly by aerosols.
 During the study period, the pyranometer has been independently calibrated three times at the Meteorologisches Observatorium Lindenberg, DWD, verifying that the